HTTP status codes: Full list and explanations

 500 Internal Server Error

-The HTTP 500 error indicates that the server encountered an unexpected issue that prevented it from fulfilling the request.
-Sometimes, administrators log this code with more information about the problem so it won’t happen again.
+This generic error code appears when the server encounters an unexpected issue that prevents it from completing the request.
+In many cases, server administrators log detailed information about the problem for troubleshooting.

 501 Not Implemented

-This status code occurs when the server doesn’t support the functionality required to complete the request.
-The only methods servers are required to process are HEAD and GET.
+This status means the server doesn’t support the functionality needed to complete the request.
+Servers only need to handle GET and HEAD methods by default.

-The server response may include a Retry-After header, informing the client when to check back if the functionality is available.
-This error requires a fix from the web server side.
+The response can include a Retry-After header, letting the client know when the functionality might be available.

 502 Bad Gateway

-The gateway or proxy server gives this status code when it receives an invalid response while attempting to fulfill the request.
-If your site displays a 502 error, you may have to contact your web host to fix it.
+The gateway or proxy server gives this status code when it receives an invalid response while attempting to complete the request.
+If your site displays a 502 error, you should contact your web host to fix it.

 503 Service Unavailable

-This status code means the server couldn’t handle the request due to temporary overload or scheduled maintenance.
+This status means the server can’t handle the request due to temporary overload or maintenance.
+Check the response’s Retry-After header to see how long you should wait before trying again.

 504 Gateway Timeout